-- Here, the README file is a text file containing information and instructions, and it might have a different name like INSTALL or SETUP.
-Alternatively, the installation instruction may be posted on the website from which I downloaded the software.
+Here, the README file is a text file containing information and instructions, and it might have a different name like INSTALL or SETUP.
+Alternatively, the installation instructions may be posted on the software's website.

-- Here, to compile a parallel build of GROMACS, I need the MPICH2 libraries.
-Compiling GROMACS also requires some version of the GCC compilers and the FFTW libraries.
-Now I'm ready to begin compiling my software.
+Here, to compile a parallel build of GROMACS, I need the MPICH2 libraries.
+Compiling GROMACS also requires some version of the GCC compilers and the FFTW libraries:

-Typical Linux installations will make use of a script named "configure" that allows me to specify details about how I want the installation to proceed.
+Typical Linux installations will make use of a script named "configure" that allows for customization.
 This step should be described in your software's installation instructions.

 Typical Linux installations involve the process of compiling the software so it will run with the particular hardware and software available.
 The make command uses a special file called Makefile to guide the process of compiling large numbers of source code files (instead of just compiling one or a few source code files).

 In this case, the executables, libraries, and other software files will be installed to the directory specified with the --prefix flag in step 5.

 Now that the new software package has been installed, you can customize your environment to give you access to your new software automatically.
 This usually involves appending the location of the new software to your existing environment variables, such as: